AmeerD/ABC/README.md

 * Aggregation functions to combine country level output into region or income group level output.
 * Plotting functions for various visualisations.

-In addition to the `abcR` package, the ABC Stan file is provided along with a sample dataset.
+In addition to the `abcR` package, the ABC Stan file is provided along with a sample dataset and test script to guide users in how to use the provided functions.
+For a more involved example, the [drake](https://github.com/ropensci/drake) plans used in the actual modelling pipeline are provided [here](https://github.com/AmeerD/ABC/tree/main/scripts/sample_plans.R).

 ## Package Installation